isdance/Cloud-DevOps-NanoDegree/5. Microservices at Scale using AWS & Kubernetes/README.md

 Starting installation.
 Installing CircleCI CLI v0.1.7251
 Installing to /usr/local/bin
-An error occured installing the tool.
+An error occurred installing the tool.
 The contents of the directory /tmp/tmp.wNpWsw11Im have been left in place to help to debug the issue.
 ```